250391Ivan/BanPayChallenge/README.md

 # In the  html  page  on port 8085, have  a  brief direcctions  an  link for  swagger

+# Create token for  ad autorizin  on app myToken

 # For  testing  methods  use  postman, with  body  raw  JSON Structure for send  infromation  in a methods.

+# Its possible  run dockerfile on po 8085